Detectify Data Processing Agreement

 Upon the Controller’s request, the Processor will once per calendar year provide to the Controller the information necessary to demonstrate the Processor’s compliance with its obligations under Applicable Legislation and this DPA.

-The Processor shall be entitled to compensation on a time and material basis for (i) complying with altered or additional instructions issued by the Controller or Applicable Legislation regarding the processing of the Personal Information, and (ii) carrying out its obligations under the obligation to assist.
+The Processor shall be entitled to reasonable compensation on a time and material basis for (i) complying with altered or additional instructions issued by the Controller or Applicable Legislation regarding the processing of the Personal Information, and (ii) carrying out its obligations under the obligation to assist.
 Unless the Parties have agreed on a price list for consultancy services, the Processor shall be compensated in accordance with its applicable price list for consultancy services as amended from time to time.

 The Processor undertakes not to disclose or provide any Personal Information, or any information related to the Personal Information, to any third party.
 For the avoidance of doubt, any Sub-Processor shall not be considered a third party.
 This confidentiality obligation will continue to apply also after the termination of this DPA without limitation in time.